Top 10 Poker Games 2022

 - First, multiply the last bet by three and then add any other remaining wagers and what was already in the pot.

-Rewind just a few decades and Seven-Card Stud was the most popular poker game in America.
-Since then it's been overtaken in a big way by faster and more exciting variants like No-Limit Hold'em and Pot-Limit Omaha.
+Rewind just a few decades and Seven-Card Stud was the most popular poker game in America but has since been surpassed by faster and more exciting variants.

 If you've only played Hold'em, Seven-Card Stud will take some getting used to.
 There are no community cards and it's almost always played with fixed betting limits.